webeet-io/_onboarding/src/content/docs/onboarding/swe/typescript/typescript-overview.md

 ---
-title: TypeScript
+title: Overview
 sidebar:
   order: 1
 description: Overview of TypeScript.
 ---

->
 > **TypeScript** is a powerful, open-source language developed by Microsoft that builds on top of JavaScript.
 Simply put, it is **JavaScript, plus a type system**.
 It doesn't replace JavaScript; instead, it extends it.
 All valid JavaScript code is also valid TypeScript code, but TypeScript adds features that help you write more robust, understandable, and maintainable applications.
 >
 > The main benefit of TypeScript is **static type checking**.
-It catches errors and bugs in your editor *before* you even run your code, which can save you from countless runtime errors.
+It catches errors and bugs in your editor _before_ you even run your code, which can save you from countless runtime errors.
 If you know JavaScript, you already know 95% of TypeScript.
 The rest is learning how to describe the "shapes" of your data.

 ---